Zundrel/cc-tweaked-fabric/README.md

 # ![CC: ReTweaked](logo.png)
-This is an WIP fork of a fork of a fork of a fork of a fork/port of an update /port /fork of [ComputerCraft](https://github.com/dan200/ComputerCraft), adding programmable computers, turtles and more to Minecraft.
+This is an WIP fork of a fork of a fork of a fork of a fork/port of an update/port/fork of [ComputerCraft](https://github.com/dan200/ComputerCraft), adding programmable computers, turtles and more to Minecraft.

 *it runs and works-ish?